 - Remove from sugar and shake off the excess.

-- You’ll want the gumdrop pieces to be rather small, about 1/4 inch or so in length.
+- You'll want the gumdrop pieces to be relatively small, about ¼ inch or so in length.

 Step 1: Make cookie dough.